Till Financial Review

 Till Financial is a good choice if you're looking for a free debit card for your kid.
 The platform offers unique ways to add money to your kid's account.
 Plus, it makes it easy for multiple family members to get involved.

 The account lacks a lot of parental control options that are common in other apps.
-But overall, it's a solid choice to help young kids manage their money.
+But overall, it's a solid choice to help kids and teens manage their money.

 Want to learn more about other banking products for kids?
 Check out these top accounts and popular alternatives: